Three common architectures for modern iOS apps are: MVVM, TCA, and VIPER.

 Store

 This wraps everything together, including the initial state and the reducer, as well as the initializer.
+This is bound into the View.

 TCA Sample Code